algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 <img src='pictures/webAppDisplay.png' style='border: 1px solid black'>

-For the next three views, they will displayed on the display part.
+For the next three views, they will displayed on the **display part**.

 #### Shematics Representation